-When a chart contains only one series and several categories, then by default individual chart segments may use the same fill color (such as individual columns in a column chart) or varying colors (such as segments in a pie chart), depending upon the chart type you are working with.
-If your chart uses the same colored series in all of the categories, it can make your chart look dull (see Figure 2 later on this page) -- it also does not provide a proper way for your audience to compare the individual series' elements.
+When a chart in PowerPoint contains only one series and several categories, then by default individual chart segments may use the same fill color (such as individual columns in a column chart) or varying colors (such as segments in a pie chart), depending upon the chart type you are working with.
+If your chart uses the same colored series in all categories, it can make your chart look dull as with the chart shown in Figure 2, later on this page.
+This similar colorization also does not provide a proper way for your audience to compare the individual series' elements.

-PowerPoint 2010 lets you resolve this problem using two ways.
-The first way is to select each category element (series) individually and change its fill color -- which is time consuming.
-The second option is using the Vary colors by point option -- this option fills individual category elements with different colors in just a single step.
+PowerPoint lets you resolve this problem using two ways.
+The first way is to select each category element (series) individually and change its fill color, which is time consuming.
+The second option is using the Vary colors by point option.
+This option fills individual category elements with different colors in a single step.
 Another benefit of using this option is that, since these changed colors are Theme based, if you apply a new Theme to the presentation, these colors change automatically to match the new Theme colors.

-Before you proceed further, there are certain points you should be aware of -- the Vary colors by point option is:
+Before you proceed further, there are certain characteristics of the Vary colors by point option that you should be aware of:

 - Does not work for other chart types such as Area, XY Scatter, Stock, etc.